 We’re flipping out for fall!

 With the Autumn Equinox and Chicago’s breathtaking Chicagohenge spectacle now behind us, October is here and we have a month of Chicago in fall ahead.
 Rather than looking over our shoulders melancholically at the passing of summer, we can look ahead at what is arguably Chicago’s most beautiful month.

 From pumpkin picking and spiked ciders to haunted houses and spooky spectacles, here is our list of the top October activities to do in and around Chicago!

-For many, the most magical part of fall is the changing leaves.
-October marks the month that autumn shades sweep through the city turning trees and parks from green to crimson.
-We’ve picked out 10 of the best spots to view the changing leaves for those who can’t get enough of the golden fall foliage, or just feel like doing a cannonball into a big ole pile of crackling leaves.
+The first thing to do is bask in this entrancing transition.
+We’ve picked out 10 of the best spots to view the changing leaves in Chicago for those who can’t get enough of the golden fall foliage, or just feel like doing a cannonball into a big ole pile of crackling leaves.
 Follow the link to discover our favorite places to watch the changing of the seasons in Chicago!

 You can see the full list here.